Royal-lobster/Coinpaprika-LLM/README.md

-# Coinpaprika Claude
+# Coinpaprika LLM

-Experimental project to wrap Coinpaprika API to graphql and integrating it with claude 2 to get graphql query from user questions
+Experimental project to wrap Coinpaprika API to graphql and integrating it with LLM to get graphql query from user questions

 ## How to run